-Carbon dots (C-dots) are nanoparticles composed of carbon with diameters below 10 nm.
+Carbon dots are nanoparticles composed of carbon with diameters below 10 nm.
 They were accidentally discovered in 2004 by Xu, et al1 when researching methods to purify carbon nanotubes.
 Since their discovery they have received much attention from the Materials Science community as a potential alternative to semiconductor quantum dots, especially in biological applications due to their low toxicity.
 Some of their applications include photocatalysis, solar cells, bioimaging and drug delivery.

-Figure 1.
-“Top-down” and “bottom-up” approaches for the synthesis of C-dots
+Figure 1: “Top-down” and “bottom-up” approaches for the synthesis of C-dots.

 Many applications of carbon dots make use of their photoluminescence (PL).
 C-dots typically show good PL quantum yields and present a characteristic shift in their emission spectrum with excitation wavelength: longer excitation wavelengths shift the PL spectrum towards the red, in an apparent break of Kasha’s rule.
 This behaviour is easily identified in an Excitation-Emission Map (EEM) of the sample’s photoluminescence.

-In this application note, we characterise an inhomogeneous distribution carbon dots produced by thermal treatment of milk.
+In this application note, we characterise an inhomogeneous distribution carbon dots (c-dots) produced by thermal treatment of milk.
 In this case carbonisation is achieved by simply heating up milk in air to 220 °C for 2 hours, and the photoluminescence spectra and lifetimes of the resulting C-dots are studied in an FLS1000 Photoluminescence Spectrometer equipped with an AGILE tunable white light source.

 Whole cow’s milk was diluted 1:1 in water and heated up in a conventional oven at 220 °C for 2 hours.
 The resulting black residue was collected and extracted with methanol and dichloromethane in order to obtain the high and intermediate polarity fractions of C-dots.5

-C-dot solutions were placed in quartz cuvettes and measured in an FLS1000 Photoluminescence Spectrometer equipped with double monochromators, a 450 W Xe lamp, AGILE source, Time-Correlated Single Photon Counting (TCSPC) capability, standard cuvette holder, and standard PMT-900 detector.
+Carbon dot solutions were placed in quartz cuvettes and measured in an FLS1000 Photoluminescence Spectrometer equipped with double monochromators, a 450 W Xe lamp, AGILE source, Time-Correlated Single Photon Counting (TCSPC) capability, standard cuvette holder, and standard PMT-900 detector.
 Excitation-emission maps were acquired automatically with the standard option provided in the Fluoracle software.

 Photoluminescence EEMs of C-dots extracted with dichloromethane and methanol are presented in Figures 2 and 3, respectively.
 Figure 2 shows characteristic C-dot emission in the range of 400 nm – 600 nm as well as a series of narrow UV bands when exciting at 300 nm – 350 nm (a).
 This band structure may be due to polyaromatic hydrocarbons, which can be present in heated milk.5 A close-up of C-dot emission (b) shows a very broad spectrum with a clear shift of its peak as the excitation wavelength moves towards the red.